A. Now that you have selected your SBA loan, it's time to understand the SBA loan process.

 8. Financial Statements.
-Balance sheets, profit and loss statements and business debt schedule will all be required reading for the SBA.
+Balance sheets, profit, and loss statements and business debt schedules will all be required reading for the SBA.
 A strong balance sheet, profit and loss and contained and managed debt schedule will collectively work to inspire confidence in the SBA that you will manage their loan with the same degree of success.
 Again, I would highly suggest that you interact with your accountant on these documents prior to completing and filing any loan applications with the SBA.

 9. Collateral.
-You will need to put up collateral as part of any loan by the SBA in the event of a loan default.
+You will need to put up collateral as part of any loan by the SBA in the event of loan default.
 The higher the risk on the loan the more collateral that is going to be required.
 Collateral meaning house, boats, other real property or even equipment and inventory.